MaxMayerhofer5/Ai-Project/README.md

 This is my personal project, for the year of 2021.

+Try download from https://mega.nz/folder/tZlAUIKZ#1sTASHqG4cyhg6klmGsGsw, if that doesnt work, do this.

 Here, there is the code for the app I made, to use it, you have to download a few things first.

 1: Python 3.9